Lizodhiambo/alx-low_level_programming/README.md

-Working on C language projects
+Working on more arrays, pointers and strings